ZF-Commons/ZfcUser/README.md

 Options
 -------

-The EdpUser module has some options to allow you to quickly customize the basic functionality.
-After installing EdpUser, copy `./vendor/EdpUser/config/module.edpuser.config.php` to `./config/autoload/module.config.php` and change the values as desired.
+The ZfcUser module has some options to allow you to quickly customize the basic functionality.
+After installing ZfcUser, copy `./vendor/ZfcUser/config/module.edpuser.config.php` to `./config/autoload/module.config.php` and change the values as desired.

 The following options are available:

 - **user_model_class** - Name of Entity class to use.
 Useful for using your own entity class instead of the default one provided.
-Default is `EdpUser\Model\User`.
+Default is `ZfcUser\Model\User`.
 - **enable_username** - Boolean value, enables username field on the registration form, and allows users to log in using their username _OR_ email address.
 Default is `false`.